 Miniature golf ‒ a scaled-down version of the real thing, focusing on the putting aspect of the game ‒ takes America by storm in the '20s, and helps the French Company parlay a temporarily vacant lot into a publicity goldmine.

-The 18-hole course (set on the future site of the South Park), opened in 1927, when much of the complex was still under heavy construction.
-It was a good distraction from the chaos surrounding it, and the French Company immediately recognized its PR value, billing it as "the most expensive course for its area in the world, occupying land worth over a million dollars."
+The 18-hole course (set on the future site of the South Park), opens in 1927, when much of the complex is still under heavy construction.
+It's a good distraction from the chaos surrounding it, and the French Company immediately recognizes its PR value, billing it as "the most expensive course for its area in the world, occupying land worth over a million dollars."

 |A map of the course, which looks much more elaborate than it really was.|

 |The water hazard|